-- Students may either add or drop a class, but they must make an appointment to meet with their guidance coordinators.
-Students who stop attending a course will receive an "F." Withdrawal deadline is the end of the third (3rd) week of the semester.
-Teachers WILL NOT drop or add a student until they are notified by the appropriate guidance coordinator.
-Appropriate class changes will be made during the 1st week of school. - 2.
+- 1.Students may change their schedule during the first 2 weeks of the school year, but they must make an appointment with their counselor.
+Appropriate class changes will be made during the first 20 days of the school year to balance out classes. - 2.
 While students choose the courses they wish to take, teachers and period assignments are selected randomly by the computer.
 Schedule changes for period or teacher preferences cannot be made. - 3.
 Students who wish to repeat any course to improve their grade will receive elective course credit for the repeated course.
-Some advanced courses in special areas may be repeated for credit See you guidance coordinator for additional information. - 4.
-Students who are interested in earning credits through a private accredited institution must see their guidance coordinator for more information. - Specific information regarding college scholarships and financial aid is available through the Rubidoux High School website.
-Information is also posted on the College and Career Center Instagram page @rubidouxhs ccc. - Advanced Placement classes count an extra grade point for A, B and C grades.
-(A=5, B=4, C=3; D and F grades do not qualify for an extra grade point.) - 7.
+Some advanced courses in special areas may be repeated for credit See you guidance coordinator for additional information.

+4. Students who are interested in earning credits through a private accredited institution must see their guidance coordinator for more - information. - 5.
+Specific information regarding college scholarships and financial aid is available through the Rubidoux High School website.
+Information is also posted on the College and Career Center Instagram page @rubidouxhs_ccc.

+6. Advanced Placement classes count an extra grade point for A, B and C grades.
+(A=5, B=4, C=3; D and F grades do not qualify for an - extra grade point.) - 7.
 During the year an academic awards assembly or rally may be held to recognize RHS students who have excelled in school or improved their grades.
 An ASB card may be required for some awards.
 Awards that may be available to juniors include an academic letter for students that have maintained a 3.5 GPA for 5 out of 5 semesters and a certificate for seniors that have maintained a 3.5 GPA for 6 semesters.